Baby John (film): Critical response

-Baby John received mixed-to-negative reviews from critics and audiences, with criticism for its sluggish pacing, unoriginal plot, and lack of suspense.
+Baby John received mixed reviews from critics and audiences, with criticism for its sluggish pacing, unoriginal plot, and lack of suspense, but praised performances, action sequences and score.

 Aman Wadhwa of DNA India gave 3.5/5 stars and wrote "Baby John is the perfect masala entertainer that the Bollywood needed to round off a rather disappointing year".
 Chirag Sehgal of News 18 gave 3/5 stars and wrote "While Baby John boasts commendable performances, it falls short of being a compelling thriller due to its lackluster plot and uneven pacing."
 Anam Shaikh of Spottoday gave 3/5 stars and wrote "A Mass Entertainer with Heart and Action".

-Sana Farzeen of India Today gave 3/5 stars and wrote "Baby John could either benefit from the withdrawal symptoms fans are experiencing after Pushpa 2: The Rule or lose the battle to Allu Arjun's mass-actioner.
+Sana Farzeen of India Today gave 3/5 stars and wrote "Baby John could either benefit from the withdrawal symptoms fans are experiencing after Pushpa 2: The Rule or lose the battle to Allu Arjun's mass-actioner."
 Lachmi Deb Roy of Firstpost gave 3/5 stars and wrote "Varun Dhawan has done a good job as an action hero, the show stellar is undoubtedly Jackie Shroff, but Wamiqa Gabbi is hugely underused in the film".
 Rishil Jogani of Pinkvilla gave 2.5/5 stars and wrote "Baby John attempts to tackle a serious social issue but falls short due to its superficial treatment and over-reliance on overused narrative tropes.
 While the action sequences and background score are commendable, the film fails to provide a nuanced or innovative take on its subject matter."
 Dhaval Roy of Times of India gave 2.5/5 stars and wrote "Varun Dhawan impresses, balancing a dual role as a caring father and a fearless cop.
 His performance adds depth and conviction to the otherwise predictable narrative.[...]
 The movie has its moments as an actioner, but in terms of content and narrative, it could have more impactful."